ElenaFomenko/efomenko/README.md

 ### Tableau dashboard

-The [Tableau dashboard] () contains the interactive dashboard and each tab includes frames from the dashboard.
+The [Tableau dashboard] (https://public.tableau.com/profile/publish/SanFrancisco_Incidents_2014/Dashboard#!/publish-confirm) includes the interactive dashboard and all its frames on the separated tabs.

 ### Jupiter notebook